Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/high_level_view.md

 # High Level View

-The High Level View allows you to navigate through all of the interconnection of your world quickly.
+The High Level View allows you to navigate through all of the interconnections of your world quickly.

 ![fullscreen image](../../static/img/views_and_screens/high_level_view/high_level_view.JPG)

 :::tip

-The High Level View also provides a quick way to link a bunch of entries quickly and organize them into groups.
+The High Level View also serves as a quick way to link entries and organize multiple entries into groups.

 :::